Reformed Presbyterian Global Alliance: History

-Due to the re-absorption of Covenanter ministers into the established Church following the Revolution Settlement, the United Societies were without any ministers for sixteen years, until 1706.
+Because Covenanter ministers re-joined the established Church after the Revolution Settlement, the United Societies were without any ministers for sixteen years, until 1706.
 For those sixteen years, the Dissenting Covenanters maintained their Societies for worship and religious correspondence.
-The Societies numbered about twenty, with a general membership of about seven thousand.
+There were about twenty such Societies, with a general membership of about seven thousand.
 In 1706, Rev. John M'Millan (or McMillan) (c.
-1669–1753), previously a minister of the Church of Scotland in the parish of Balmaghie, was offered, and accepted, the officer of minister to the Dissenting Societies.
+1669–1753), previously a minister of the established Church of Scotland in the parish of Balmaghie, was offered, and accepted, the officer of minister to the Dissenting Societies.
 M'Millan had been deposed from the established Church for persistent "protestation against all the corruptions, defections, errors, and mismanagements in the Church government of Scotland, as then established."
-He had also condemned the oath of allegiance to William's cousin and successor Queen Anne (r.
-1702–1714).
+He had also condemned the oath of allegiance to Queen Anne (r.
+1702–1714), cousin and successor to William III.
 In 1743, another minister, Rev. Thomas Nairn (c.
 1680–1764), who had left the established Church and joined the Associate Presbytery, came over to the Societies, which were then constituted the Reformed Presbytery.

-The Reformed Presbytery increased in numbers, and in 1810 it was divided into three—the Eastern, Northern, and Southern Presbyteries—which met the following year as the first Synod of the Reformed Presbyterian Church of Scotland.
-In that same year, the Irish and North American Reformed Presbyterian churches, daughters of the Scottish church, were also strong enough for each to constitute its first synod.
-Since then, the Australian, Cypriot, Filipino, and South Sudanese churches have been established.
+The Reformed Presbytery increased in numbers, and in 1810 it was divided into three bodies—the Eastern, Northern, and Southern Presbyteries—which met the following year as the first Synod of the Reformed Presbyterian Church of Scotland.
+In that same year, the Irish and North American Reformed Presbyterian churches, daughters of the Scottish church, each formed their first synod.
+Since then, the Australian, Cypriot, Filipino, and South Sudanese Reformed Presbyterian churches have been established.